Why Stephen Ministry? Because Christ commanded that we care for each other:

 This group consists of people whose lives have been touched in some major way by cancer.
 We share our stories, offer tips and advice, suggest resources and coping mechanisms, report updates on how things are going, and provide mutual encouragement and support to each other while we travel our individual journeys with cancer.

-The Cancer Support Group meets once a month, usually on the first Sunday of each month, after the 10 AM service via zoom.
-For more information or to receive the link, please contact Julie Rinkenberger.
+The Cancer Support Group meets once a month, usually on the second Sunday of each month, after the 9 AM service in-person and via zoom.
+For more information or to receive the link, please contact Julie Rinkenberger, at [email protected].